SpyrosKou/Plain-ROS-Java-System-Example/README.md

 3. Publish and subscribe to a ROS topic
 4. Create a ROS Service Server and call it from a ROS Service Client

 This repository also provides an example that demonstrates how to run rosjava with an another roscore.
 E.g. cpp roscore from **ROS noetic**.
+A version of this repository that uses **custom ROS messages** is available [here](https://github.com/SpyrosKou/Custom-Messages-ROS-Java-System-Example.git).

 ## Requirements